foliovision/filled-in/readme.txt

 == Changelog ==

 = 1.8.17 =
-* Support for "Popups - WordPress Popup" plugin - make sure you enable Ajax for the form which you put in there!
+* Support for "Popups - WordPress Popup" plugin - make sure you enable Ajax (in FilledIn plugin) for the form which you put in there!
+AJAX in "Popups" plugin settings has to be disabled.

 = 1.8.16 =
 * Added deletion of useragent entries along with failed submissions.